-We have a revolving credit facility totaling \$405 million, of which \$370 million expires in February 2019 ("Extended Revolver") and \$35 million expires in February 2018 ("Unextended Revolver," collectively, the "Revolver").
-We have \$100 million outstanding under the Revolver as of March 31, 2016, all of which is classified as current portion of debt in our consolidated balance sheet.
-No balance was outstanding under the Revolver as of December 31, 2015.
-We had outstanding letters of credit totaling \$28 million and \$25 million as of March 31, 2016 and December 31, 2015, respectively, which reduce our overall credit capacity under the Revolver.
+Our senior secured credit facilities, as amended and restated ("Amended and Restated Credit Agreement"), provided for a revolving credit facility totaling \$405 million, of which \$370 million was set to expire in February 2018 ("Lnextended Revolver," collectively, the "Prior Revolver").
+We had \$70 million outstanding under the Prior Revolver as of June 30, 2016, all of which is classified as current portion of debt in our consolidated balance sheet.
+No balance was outstanding under the Prior Revolver 31, 2015.
+We had outstanding letters of credit totaling \$37 million and \$25 million as of June 30, 2016 and December 31, 2015, respectively, which reduced our overall credit capacity under the Prior Revolver.